OscarCaro/BrokerLand/README.md

 ### Java Patterns + UML Diagrams
 This project contains several standard **Java Patterns**.
 Find all the documentation and diagrams in the [Java Patterns](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/2.-Java-Patterns) tab on the wiki.
 If you directly want to take a look at the **UML Diagrams**, go to the diagrams folder inside the Broker folder.
+### Testing
+The development of the project has been done with testing techniques.
+To get more information about it, visit the [Testing](https://github.com/UCM-FDI-IS2-2020/se2-project-broker-studios/wiki/4.-JUnit-Tests) tab.